Application Process

 Overview

-The University interprets its responsibility to authorize charter schools as a part of a larger attempt to improve education for children and in this instance, the education of children who live in an urban area.
-Charter schools must have programs that provide quality education to students and address the critical issues of today’s urban education environment.
-The academic achievement of children who are viewed as at-risk should be the central focus of the charter school application.
-Substantive outcomes must be given priority over process experiences if academic achievement is to serve as the central focus.
+The University interprets its responsibility to authorize charter schools as part of a larger attempt to improve education for children.
+Charter schools must have programs that provide quality education to all students and address the critical issues of today’s education environment.

-It is the University’s goal to look for charter applications that have a high potential to improve the quality of education for students with no or few high-quality educational options rather than the authorization of a large number of charter schools.
-As such, the Office will consider charter options for communities/school districts if one of the following exists:
+It is the University’s goal to identify strong charter applications that have a potential to improve the educational outcomes for students, especially students who do not have access to high quality or community desired educational options.
+As such, the Office of Charter Schools (OCS) will consider charter options for communities/school districts if one of the following exists:

-- A new or innovative program that presents educational options to address specific needs (i.e. at-risk populations, dropouts, and other educational needs) that are not being served within the district.
+- A new or innovative program that presents educational options to address specific needs that are not being addressed within the district.

 Being granted a charter to operate a school requires thought and planning as well as a committed organization that can sustain the development and operational requirements of a charter school.
 Potential applicants must be able to commit eighteen to twenty-four months of planning time before a charter school can become a reality.

-The University and SOE consider the following principles to be essential to the development of charter schools authorized by the University.
+The University and School of Education consider the following principles to be essential to the development of charter schools authorized by the University.
 These principles are as follows:

-- The charter school should be developed to improve the overall education conditions for children who live in urban areas.
+- The charter school should be developed to improve the overall education conditions for children who live within the community.

 - The charter school should be developed to reflect linkages between and among the school, families, and community agencies.